bu-rcs/PkgAutoTest/Notes.md

 # Notes from the project meetings

+## May 14, 2024
+1. find_qsub.py - capability to add module versions is not quite implemented.
+2. Reviewed & edited README.md
+3. Dennis & Andy looked @ Rshiny.
+   * Did some work on getting this working.
+   * Need to figure out how to get Rshiny to select the right CSV.

 ## May 7, 2024
 1. find_qsub.py - single module testing is implemented.
 The module names can be comma separated:
    * `python3 find_qsub.py -m gcc tests.csv` OR `python3 find_qsub.py -m gcc,R tests.csv`